Ne0n09/cloudflared-remotefalcon/docs/post-install.md

     3. Now you should be able to update the plugin settings normally in FPP.
 If you still have issues try rebooting or power cycling your FPP device.

-## Swap Viewer Page Subomdain
+## Swap Viewer Page Subdomain

-Enable this if you would like visitors to be able to directly visit your show page at `https://yourdomain.com` instead of `https://yourshowname.yourdomain.com`.
+- Enable this if you would like visitors to be able to directly visit your show page at `https://yourdomain.com` instead of `https://yourshowname.yourdomain.com`.

+- Your viewer page will always be available at `https://yourshowname.yourdomain.com` regardless if SWAP_CP is enabled or not.

+- With SWAP_CP enabled the Control Panel is accessible at `https://controlpanel.yourdomain.com`.

 !!! note